hotosm/learnosm/_posts/en/0500-10-24-tm-admin_en.md

 The Tasking Manager is the essential tool to coordinate mapping on OpenStreetMap.
 It supports humanitarian mapping initiatives, conducting mapathons or creating mapping tasks for students.
 The application divides an area of interest into manageable geographic chunks that can be completed rapidly and collaboratively.
 This approach allows the distribution of tasks to many individual mappers, while reducing possible editing conflicts.

-The Software encourages accurate and quality mapping data by providing a consistent set of instructions for your mappers (e.g. 'map all roads and buildings').
+The software encourages accurate and quality mapping data by providing a consistent set of instructions for your mappers (e.g. 'map all roads and buildings').
 In short, the Tasking Manager is how you set up and direct the workflow for open mapping activities.

 This guide describes the basic administration of the Tasking Manager.
 It covers instructions to create and modify mapping projects and handling permissions for mapping and review of crowd-sourced data.